Progressive activist Cornel West leaves the Green Party and will run for president as an independent

 It remains to be seen whether West can gather the tens of thousands of signatures required to qualify for the ballot in crucial states.
 Without the infrastructure of a formal party, such signature gathering will fall largely to grassroots volunteers.

-In the statement, West’s campaign acknowledged continuing to share the Green Party’s “values and commitment to justice.”
+In the statement, West’s campaign also acknowledged continuing to share the Green Party’s “values and commitment to justice.”

-“Cornel West is in this race to challenge the hegemony of the two ruling parties (the corporate duopoly), which oppresses the poor and working class,” the campaign said.
-“It is long past time to stop ping-ponging between Republicans and Democrats while millions of our friends and neighbors lack housing, health care, decent jobs, clean air, clean water, nutritious food, and a healthy environment.”
+“It is long past time to stop ping-ponging between Republicans and Democrats while millions of our friends and neighbors lack housing, health care, decent jobs, clean air, clean water, nutritious food, and a healthy environment,” the campaign said.